 - You'll have to supply proof of age of the baby; a birth certificate is a good way to do this.

 - Infants under the age of two can travel with an accompanying passenger who is at least 16 years old, depending on the airline, regardless of whether the infant is a lap child or has a paid seat.

 - All children two and older must have their own seat.

 - The maximum number of infants per adult passenger is two, with a maximum of one lap baby (infant without a paid seat) per adult.
 In some countries, such as Canada, regulations permit only one infant per paying passenger 16 years old or older, regardless of whether the infant is a lap baby or in a paid seat.
 So if you are flying outside the United States, check the rules of your destination country.

 - If an infant not occupying a paid seat turns two after travel has begun, there is a wide range of policies.
 Some airlines will provide a seat without charging airfare, while others require you to pay for a seat for the child after he has turned two.
 Some airlines might require you to pay for an entire trip if the child turns two during your travels, and it may work out to buy tickets per direction so that you only have to pay for a ticket one way; this tends to only work for domestic flights.

 - Infants are usually allowed to travel without medical approval as long as they are at least seven days old.

-Southwest Airlines offers what it calls very affordable Infant fares for children under two years where they can in his/her approved car seat.
-The fares are not available on the carrier's website; parents must call (800) 435-9792 to book infant fares.
-American Airlines offers domestic and international infant fares.
+Southwest Airlines offers what it calls affordable infant fares for children under two years when they sit in an approved car seat.
+The fares are not available on the carrier's website; parents must call 800-435-9792 to book infant fares.